AdobeDocs/federated-audience-composition.en/help/connections/destinations.md

 >[!IMPORTANT]
 >
->You **cannot** use system-generated columns when activating your destination.
-Selecting a system-generated column will cause activation to fail.
+>You **cannot** use system-generated columns when activating to destinations.
+Selecting a system-generated column will cause an error to occur.

 For more information, read the [mapping section](https://experienceleague.adobe.com/en/docs/experience-platform/destinations/ui/activate/activate-batch-profile-destinations#mapping){target="_blank"} in the Adobe Experience Platform documentation.